Vítor Pereira (footballer, born 1985)

-Vítor Manuel Ferreira Pereira (born 8 January 1985) is a Portuguese footballer who plays for SC Mirandela as a centre-back.
+Vítor Manuel Ferreira Pereira (born 8 January 1985) is a Portuguese former footballer who played as a centre-back, currently manager of Spanish club Verín.

 Club career

 Pereira was born in Chaves, Vila Real District.
 He spent most of his career in the lower leagues of his country, appearing in the Segunda Liga for S.C.
-Freamunde (11 games in the 2007–08 season) and hometown club G.D.
+Freamunde (11 games in the 2007–08 season) and his hometown club G.D.
 Chaves (two matches in the 2009–10 campaign, team relegation).

+In summer 2023, Pereira signed with Spanish amateurs Verín CF. He retired in March 2025 aged 40, being immediately appointed their manager.